Chapter

 ESV On the evening of that day, the first day of the week, the doors being locked where the disciples were for fear of the Jews, Jesus came and stood among them and said to them, "Peace be with you."

-NIV On the evening of that first day of the week, when the disciples were together, with the doors locked for fear of the Jewish leaders, Jesus came and stood among them and said, 'Peace be with you!'
+NIV On the evening of that first day of the week, when the disciples were together, with the doors locked for fear of the Jewish leaders, Jesus came and stood among them and said, "Peace be with you!"

 NASB Now when it was evening on that day, the first day of the week, and when the doors were shut where the disciples were together due to fear of the Jews, Jesus came and stood in their midst, and *said to them, 'Peace be to you.'

-CSB When it was evening on that first day of the week, the disciples were gathered together with the doors locked because they feared the Jews.
+CSB When it was evening of that first day of the week, the disciples were gathered together with the doors locked because they feared the Jews.
 Jesus came, stood among them, and said to them, "Peace be with you."

 NLT That Sunday evening the disciples were meeting behind locked doors because they were afraid of the Jewish leaders.
 Suddenly, Jesus was standing there among them!
 'Peace be with you,' he said.